 Having a car breathalyzer or ignition interlock device is a responsibility.
 First, you must always ensure you’re sober before trying to drive or face additional consequences for your drunk driving conviction.
 But, there’s always more – especially when you consider that you may not be the only person who has to drive your car.
 There are a few situations where you might have to let someone else blow into your breathalyzer.
 Just remember that the person needs to be sober, or you could still be on the hook for another drunk driving incident.

-- If your friend or family member needs to drive your car, they can blow into your breathalyzer just like you do.
-Make sure they understand the process so that an accurate reading is registered, as well as the process for a rolling re-test.
+- In most states, if your friend or a family member needs to drive your car, they can blow into your breathalyzer just like you do.
+Contact your reporting agency for more information about the requirements of each state.

 - A mechanic working on your car may have to blow into your breathalyzer for obvious reasons.
 You can always opt to stay at the service or repair center to submit the sample yourself, or, you can document the appointment and let your reporting agency know, just in case of any test failures or problems.